samuelboland/Hyperfixations_Posts/posts/2022-02-20-creating-custom-circleci-config-based-cypress-orb.md

 It works, but I want to make it better.

+### TL;DR

+I redid my circleci config by using parts from the cypress orb.
+I reduced my build time from 2m45s to 1m 13s, a 55.7% reduction.
+More than I thought I'd get.
 ## Dev Log

 To fix this, I'm going to build my own custom config.
 In my previous post, I explained how I altered the CircleCI Orb to run the Cache step after the build step, and to also cache the `.next/cache` folder.
 I could further alter the orb, but instead, I would rather use it as inspiration and get rid of the code paths that I don't require.